memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 **`array`**

-`arrays` could in theory contain mixed elements of any supported type.
-In practice and in Zephyr, however, an `array` is essentially always a list of 32-bit integers: Just like in `C/C++`, the prefix `0x` is used for hexadecimal numbers, and numbers _without_ a prefix are decimals.
+`arrays` could in theory contain mixed elements of any supported type but most commonly uses 32-bit integers.
+Just like in `C/C++`, the prefix `0x` is used for hexadecimal numbers, and numbers _without_ a prefix are decimals.

 **`int`**